-Many contractors experience seasonal downtime regardless of your trade.
-If you are not taking this time as a well deserved extended vacation, there are several ways to maximize the downtime and set your business up for success once things heat up.
+Many contractors experience seasonal downtime regardless of their trade.
+If you are not taking this time as a well-deserved extended vacation, there are several ways to maximize the downtime and set your business up for success once things heat up.

 Get your finances in order